Hamm's Brewery

-The Theodore Hamm's Brewing Company was an American brewing company established in 1865 in Saint Paul, Minnesota.
+Theodore Hamm's Brewing Company was an American brewing company established in 1865 in Saint Paul, Minnesota.
 Becoming the fifth largest brewery in the United States, Hamm's expanded with additional breweries that were acquired in other cities, including San Francisco, Los Angeles, Houston, and Baltimore.

 History

-The Theodore Hamm Brewing Company was established in 1865 when German immigrant Theodore Hamm (1825–1903) inherited the Excelsior Brewery from his friend and business associate, A. F. Keller, who had perished in California seeking his fortune in the gold fields.
-Unable to finance the venture himself, Keller had entered into a partnership with Hamm to secure funding.
-Upon Keller's death, Hamm inherited the small brewery and flour mill in the east side wilderness of Saint Paul, Minnesota.
-Keller had constructed his brewery in 1860 over artesian wells in a section of the Phalen Creek valley in Saint Paul then known as Swede Hollow.
+The Theodore Hamm Brewing Company was established in 1865 when German immigrant Theodore Hamm (1825–1903)Theodore Hamm] acquired it in default of a loan issued to Andrew F. Keller.
+Keller had in 1858 established the Pittsburgh Brewery over artesian wells in a section of the Phalen Creek valley in St. Paul.
+As the brewery grew, Keller procured a loan from tavern owner and customer Theodore Hamm to expand the brewery.
+The loan was secured with the deed of the brewery.
+Costs ran ahead of sales, and in 1864 Hamm took over the business in default and renamed it Theo.
+Hamm's Excelsior Brewery.
+Keller retired and became a saloon operator; he died on February 19, 1873.

-Hamm, a butcher by trade and local saloon owner, first hired Jacob Schmidt as a brew master.
-Jacob Schmidt remained with the company until the early 1880s, becoming a close family friend of the Hamms.
+Hamm, a butcher by trade and local saloon owner, first hired Jacob Schmidt as a brewmaster.
+Schmidt remained with the company until the early 1880s, becoming a close family friend of the Hamms.
 Schmidt left the company after an argument over Louise Hamm's disciplinary actions regarding Schmidt's daughter, Marie.
 By 1884, Schmidt was a partner at the North Star Brewery not far from Hamm's brewery.
 By 1899, he had established his own brewery on the site of the former Stalhmann Brewery site.
-In need of a new brewmaster, Hamm hired Christopher Figge who started a tradition of three generations of Hamm's brewmasters, with his son William and grandson William II eventually serving in the position.
+In need of a new brewmaster, Hamm hired Christopher Figge, who started a tradition of three generations of Hamm's brewmasters, with his son William and grandson William II eventually serving in the position.
 By the 1880s, the Theodore Hamm Brewing Company was reportedly the second largest in Minnesota.

 During Prohibition, the company survived by producing soft drinks and other food products, enabling it to expand rapidly through acquisitions after the repeal of Prohibition in 1933.
-From 1933 until 1965, Hamm's saw much success becoming the "fifth largest brewery in the nation by the 1950s", much of this can be attributed to William C. Figge Jr. taking over as President in 1951.
-Figge expanded the Hamm's brand into a national entity with breweries in Saint Paul, Minnesota; Los Angeles, California; San Francisco, California; Baltimore, Maryland; and Houston, Texas.
+From 1933 until 1965, Hamm's saw much success, becoming the fifth largest brewery in the nation by the 1950s; much of this can be attributed to William C. Figge Jr. taking over as president in 1951.
+Figge expanded the Hamm's brand into a national entity with breweries in Saint Paul, Los Angeles, San Francisco, Baltimore, and Houston.
 The latter two were short-lived and closed soon after they opened.
 As the company celebrated its 100th anniversary, the family sold the brewery and left the brewing industry to focus on its real estate ventures.